quicwg/base-drafts/draft-ietf-quic-transport.md

 migrating to a new network.
 This section describes the process by which an endpoint migrates to a new address.

-An endpoint MUST NOT initiate connection migration before the handshake is finished and the endpoint has 1-RTT keys.
-The design of QUIC relies on endpoints retaining a stable address for the duration of the handshake.
+The design of QUIC relies on
+endpoints retaining a stable address for the duration of the handshake.
-Clients MUST NOT initiate connection migration before they are certain that their peer also considers the handshake finished.
-This means that in addition to waiting for availability of 1-RTT keys, clients MUST wait acknowledgement by the server of one of their 1-RTT messages before initiating connection migration.
+An endpoint MUST NOT initiate connection migration before the handshake is finished for it and its peer and the endpoint has 1-RTT keys.
+This means that the server MUST NOT initiate connection migration before it has received at least one 1-RTT data from the client, and the client MUST NOT initiate connection migration before receiving acknowledgement by the server of at least one of its 1-RTT messages.

 An endpoint also MUST NOT initiate connection migration if the peer sent the `disable_migration` transport parameter during the handshake.
 An endpoint which